 What to talk about when you talk to yourself

-- Narrate what you are doing or what is happening – A fun challenge is to set a rule for yourself that you have to name everything you touch in Chinese before you touch it.
-See how far you get every morning without encountering something you have to touch but don’t know how to say in Chinese!
+- Narrate what you are doing or what is happening around you – A fun challenge is to set a rule for yourself to name everything you touch in Chinese before you touch it.
+See how far you get every morning without encountering something you must touch but don’t know how to say in Chinese!
 I wrote more about this here: Vocalise more to learn more Chinese.
-More advanced students can describe what they are doing, what other people are doing or what’s going on in the vicinity.
+More advanced students can describe what they are doing, what other people are doing or what’s happening in the vicinity.
 Remember, you don’t have to say the words aloud if inappropriate.

-- Comment on things as they happen – Don’t just describe what happens, comment on it.
-Think of it as you’re being the narrator of a movie where everyone can see what happens and you’re doing the verbal commentary.
+- Comment on things as they happen – Don’t just describe what happens; comment on it.
+Think of it as being the narrator of a movie where everyone can see what happens, and you’re doing the verbal commentary.
 This is similar to the inner monologue of a novel.

-- Solve problems and make choices – Apart from being useful because you solve problems and make choices, doing so in Chinese can actually improve both your speaking ability and your problem solving.
-As Daniel Kahneman highlights in his book, Thinking, Fast and Slow (which you really should read if you haven’t already; there is a Chinese version: 快思慢想), cognitive strain makes people think more objectively.
-Speaking a foreign language definitely counts as cognitive strain; see this BBC article for an overview of the benefits of working in a second language.
+- Solve problems and make choices – Apart from being useful because you solve problems and make choices, doing so in Chinese can actually improve both your speaking ability and your problem-solving!
+As Daniel Kahneman highlights in his book Thinking, Fast and Slow (which you really should read if you haven’t already; there is a Chinese version: 快思慢想), cognitive strain makes people think more objectively.
+Speaking a foreign language counts as a cognitive strain; see this BBC article for an overview of the benefits of working in a second language.

-- Get better at counting in Chinese – Learning the numbers in Chinese does not mean that you can count.
+- Get better at counting in Chinese – As mentioned above, learning Chinese numbers does not mean you can count.
 Can you count backwards?
 What about retrieving random numbers quickly?
 What about big numbers?
-Count things in your environment: count your push-ups or how many measures of water you add when you’re baking or how many steps there are in the stairs up to your office.
+Count things in your environment: count your push-ups, how many measures of water you add when you’re baking or how many steps there are in the stairs up to your office.
 If it’s too easy, skip every other number.
 Also, practise with random numbers whenever they appear, such as when using two-factor authentication or writing down a phone number.
-Read more here about why you probably aren’t as good as counting in Chinese as you think.
+Read more here about why you probably aren’t as good at counting in Chinese as you think.

-There are probably many other things you can do; these were just a few examples of what I have tried myself.
-If you come up with any creative ideas, please share them below in the comments!
+There are probably many other things you can do; these are just a few examples of what I have tried myself.
+If you have any creative ideas, please share them below in the comments!

 Speaking aloud vs. speaking in your mind

-Some of the benefits of talking to yourself can be reaped even if you don’t speak aloud.
+Many benefits of talking to yourself can be reaped even if you don’t speak aloud.
 Many students ask questions about how to think in Chinese, and this is what I usually tell them.
 Start trying to have an inner monologue in Chinese.
-It probably isn’t as good as actually speaking aloud, but you still need to retrieve vocabulary, grammar and so on.
-You will also highlight things you don’t know how to say for later learning.
+This isn’t as speaking practice as actually speaking aloud, but you still need to retrieve vocabulary, grammar and so on.
+You will also highlight things you don’t know how to say.